damiencollard/slm4j/README.markdown

 Starschema License Manager for java (slm4j)
 =========

+**GOAL**
+> This fork aims to introduce the ability to verify a license
+> from a stream and to fix other shortcomings of the API...

+---

 Slm4j project aimed to provide an easy-to-use, easy-to-implement license manager system for java projects.

 Basic functionality